Many Canadians are collecting $2,000 per month from the federal government despite not really needing the cash.

 That’s not to say these folks don’t deserve the assistance, it’s a good thing Ottawa is helping out people who have lost their jobs.
 The economy was devastated by COVID-19, and millions of Canadians lost their jobs through no fault of their own.
 Many just need a little help to make it through a lean few months.

 Fortunately, many other Canadians are in a little better shape.
 Whether it’s because they have other savings, alternate sources of income, or perhaps a spouse that’s still working, they really don’t need their Canada Emergency Response Benefit (CERB) money.
+And as a result, many of them are learning how to buy stocks.

 If you’re in this group, don’t let this glorious opportunity go to waste.
 Here’s how you can make a smart move with your CERB money via Canadian stocks, perhaps even leveraging it into a big chunk of your retirement savings in a few decades.